effektif/admin-docs/docs/installation.rst

 Install and configure the mail relay
 ````````````````````````````````````
-The mail relay comes as JAR file which requires Java 8 for the execution.
+The mail relay comes as a JAR file which requires Java 8 for the execution.
 Please, make sure Java 8 is installed before continuing with the setup.

 The mail relay can be installed on the same server as the Workflow Accelerator web application or on a different server.